 Internal marking.
 Pass/fail.
 The assessment must reflect to what extent the overall objectives of the programme are expected to be achievable for the main study area over the three years of study.

-Group and ensemble teaching practice
+Band and ensemble teaching practice

-- Is able to lead ensembles in performing music from a score within various traditions and genres - Is able to lead rhythm sections with vocals - Is able to reflect on practice and choice of methods in relation to his/her own teaching practice - Has acquired elementary arrangement skills within group and ensemble teaching practice - Has acquired musical skills and forms of expression within group and ensemble teaching practice - Is capable of making artistic and pedagogical choices and assessments - Is able to identify his/her own learning needs and potential for creative development within group and ensemble teaching practice, and to prioritise and structure his/her time and work efforts in relation to these
+- Is able to lead ensembles in performing music from a score within various traditions and genres - Is able to lead rhythm sections with vocals - Is able to reflect on practice and choice of methods in relation to his/her own teaching practice - Has acquired elementary arrangement skills within the field of band and ensemble teaching practice - Has acquired musical skills and forms of expression within the field of band and ensemble teaching practice - Is capable of making artistic and pedagogical choices and assessments - Is able to identify his/her own learning needs and potential for creative development within band and ensemble teaching practice, and to prioritise and structure his/her time and work efforts in relation to these